 Church membership is important.
 Officially joining a local church body is a reflection of the Gospel; it's an outward demonstration of being united to Christ.
-It also follows the New Testament pattern; in the earliest days of the Christian church, people gathered into groups to care for each other and hear the Good News proclaimed.
+It also follows the New Testament pattern; in the earliest days of the Christian church, people gathered into groups to care for each other, to break bread and share the cup together as Jesus commanded, and to hear the Good News proclaimed.
 In addition, it gives Christians an opportunity to exercise their spiritual gifts; in and through the church, we minister to each other and to the world.

 Membership at Grace involves signing a Membership Covenant.
 This covenant entails two basic commitments: